 Researchers and analytics often talk about quantitative research and qualitative research.
-In this article, you will find descriptions of both terms, different explanations and usage examples for each type of survey research.
+In this article, you will find descriptions of both terms, different explanations, and usage examples for each type of survey research.

-Help to answer question : how many?
+Quantitative surveys help to answer question : How many?

 For example :

-How many (approximately) people in a given population recognize a certain brand, use a product or service, have seen an advertisement or have a certain product ...
+How many (approximately) people in a given population recognize a certain brand, use a product or service, have seen an advertisement, or have a certain product ...

 Quantitative surveys are usually conducted on large (representative for a given population) samples.
 In this kind of survey research statistical methods are often used both for sample selection and survey results calculation.

 Data is collected using questionnaires.
-Selected (with the usage of statistical methods) group of respondents answer survey questions.
+Selected (with the usage of statistical methods) a group of respondents answer survey questions.
 Collected data provides information how often certain phenomena appear in surveyed population.

 Quantitative research usually is done on the selected sample.
 Results are then extrapolated into the whole population. (for example : population of certain brand clients, population of small company [1 - 5 people] owners).